• Skip to Content

 • Program Learning Outcomes

-Students planning to transfer to a four-year institution and major in Elementary Teacher Education should consult with a counselor regarding the transfer process and lower division requirements.
+Students planning on transferring to a four-year institution and major in Elementary Teacher Education should consult with a counselor regarding the transfer process and lower division requirements.

 Course List